Udayana University: Nias Campus

 Nias Street in Denpasar was the original campus of Udayana University which was established in 1958.
-On this campus, situated the fabulous Statue of Saraswati, the Goddess of Knowledge, a monument for love of science and technology.
-It is now home for the Faculty of Letters and postgraduate programs (Masters and Doctorate) of Cultural Studies.
+On this campus, is situated the fabulous Statue of Saraswati, the Goddess of Knowledge, a monument for the love of science and technology.
+It is now home to the Faculty of Letters and postgraduate programs (Masters and Doctorate) of Cultural Studies.

 Sudirman Campus

-Sudirman campus is in the heart of Denpasar, in easy distance of major sights.
+Sudirman campus is in the heart of Denpasar, within easy distance of major sights.
 It is home to postgraduate programs and Medical Sciences faculty.
-The early days of the campus saw a field of palm trees planted along the front corridor, making the campus known as “Campus of Palm” (Indonesian: Kampus Palma).
+The early days of the campus saw a field of palm trees planted along the front corridor, making the campus known as the “Campus of Palm” (Indonesian: Kampus Palma).

 The campus has grown in number and facilities.
-It includes the Global Development Learning Network (GDLN) Building, an information and communication technology building that facilitates students for working and strengthens connections.
+It includes the Global Development Learning Network (GDLN) Building, an information and communication technology building that facilitates student's work and strengthens connections.
 It also allows all university students to access distance tutorials and conferences.

 Bukit Jimbaran Campus

 Built in 1986, this is relatively a new campus and is the largest of Udayana's three campuses.
 It is designed like a town.
-Facilities include health clinic, university library, sport center, post office, guesthouse and university housing.
-An international hospital, shopping center, lake and leisure facilities are being made available soon.
+Facilities include a health clinic, university library, sports center, post office, guesthouse and university housing.
+An international hospital, shopping center, lake, and leisure facilities are being made available soon.

 The campus is not far from Pecatu, in easy reach of Ngurah Rai International Airport and the major tourism sites of Kuta and Nusa Dua.